DebugPrivilege/InsightEngineering/Coding Fundamentals/C++/Section 3: Function Overloading & Templates/README.md

-# What is Overloading Function Templates?
+# What is Function Overloading & Templates?

 Function overloading is a feature that allows multiple functions of the same name but with different parameters.
 Function overloading can be viewed as a way to implement polymorphism, which is a core concept in object-oriented programming.
 Polymorphism is a concept in object-oriented programming where a single interface or method can represent different types of behaviors or objects.
 It allows objects of different types to be treated as objects, making code more flexible and extensible.